tomciv9000/ucb_shows/README.md

 # Upright Citizens Brigade Theater Shows

-This gem allows the user to see what shows are playing tonight at the Upright Citizens Brigade Theaters.
+This Ruby gem provides a CLI to view the shows playing tonight at the Upright Citizens Brigade Theaters as per the UCBT venue websites.

 ## Installation